 “Those grieving shouldn’t wear a mask metaphorically and friends, relatives and society can help by listening and offer empathy.
 Bereavement is hard anyway.
 Now more than ever, people are recognising the need for support.”

-Helen Wilkinson, Adult Bereavement Services Manager at East Cheshire Hospice.
+Helen Wilkinson, Bereavement Services Lead at East Cheshire Hospice.

 Last year’s Corporate Challenge raised £12,226 and was won by Equilibrium Financial Planning which has also entered this time, along with Leap 29.
 All profit made by teams during May is donated to the Hospice.